soapbox-pub/rebased/docs/installation/migrating_from_source_otp_en.md

 ## Setting up a system service
 OTP releases have different service files than from-source installs so they need to be copied over again.

+**Warning:** The service files assume pleroma user's home directory is `/opt/pleroma`, please make sure all paths fit your installation.

 Debian/Ubuntu:
 ```sh
 # Copy the service into a proper directory